GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 !!!
 Warning:
     Customizations should only be made by people with a solid understanding of web-development.
+    Before changing any files we recommend creating backups to easily revert your instance to original state.

 Most organizations will want to edit and customize the look and feel of public-facing Gluu Server pages, like the login and registration pages, to match their own corporate branding.